Oil Gilding

 Flower Frame

-The third technique uses what is known as a localised gilding technique.
-This will show you how to oil-gild certain select areas of a project.
-This can be found a lot with furniture, where the finials, or decorative elements are gilded on their own.
-In this case, it is picking out individual daisies on a resin frame that I purchased from paperchase.
+The third technique uses what's known as a 'parcel', or localised gilding.
+This project guides you with how to oil-gild select areas of a project.
+Usually found with furniture or architectural details, where finial or decorative elements are gilded on their own.
+In this case, I'm picking out individual daisies on a resin frame that I purchased from a store.

 READ MORE